 - They use feedback to ensure that decisions have been implemented properly.

-Without systematic monitoring of the execution of orders and directives, nothing ever gets done.
+Nothing gets done without systematic monitoring of the execution of orders and directives.
 The effective executive does not hesitate to go out and walk around, not content with second-hand information.

 Chapter 7: Effective Decisions